 So, how do you tell if it’s the charger or the battery that’s defective?

 Easy.
 Put a different battery on the charger.
-If you get a flashing GREEN light and a solid RED, the other battery is defective and should be discarded.
+If you get a flashing GREEN light and a solid RED, the other battery is defective and should be recycled.

 If, however, you get the flashing GREEN and flashing RED light with a different battery, the charger is probably defective.
 At this point, you probably need to take the charger in to get looked at by a professional or replace it altogether.